BatuTH/Swap-Characters-Between-Seasons/README.md

 ## STEP 2: Extracting the files.

 **NOTE:** You'll have to do this method twice if you are planning to use S2 character in S3 for example.
 Because we'll need both seasons' files to be extracted.
+For this step I'll be needing WDC_pc_WalkingDead202_data.ttarch2, WDC_pc_WalkingDead202_txmesh.ttarch2, WDC_pc_WalkingDead301_data.ttarch2, WDC_pc_WalkingDead301_txmesh.ttarch2
+But if you are planning to do otherwise, you can still follow those steps.

 **DATA:**
 You'll need to create a notepad and paste this, of course you have to edit it because I don't know where the game is in your computer.
 Don't forget to create a folder named data as well, copy it's location then paste it to inside of "C:\data".
 Don't delete the " though.